vicinityh2020/VICINITY-AAU-VAS-Vacant-parking-slot-and-charging-price-notifications-service/README.md

-# VICINITY-AAU-VAS-Vacant-parking-slot-and-charging-price-notifications-service
+# VICINITY-AAU-VAS- Vacant-parking-slot-and-charging-price-notifications-service
-This documentation describes the adapter of AAU VAS - Vacant parking slot and charging price notifications service
+This documentation describes the adapter of AAU VAS - Vacant parking slot and charging price notifications service.

 # Infrastructure overview

 Parking slot usage data is collected through VICINITY by using three parking sensors to achieve monitoring function.
 A residential microgrid, which consists of PV, wind turbine and battery, is emulated in AAU IoT-microgrid Lab.
 The residential microgrid is assumed to supply power to EV chargers in the three parking slots.
 The real-time charging price is calculated by considering the simulated real-time utility electricity price, state-of-charge of batteries, and forecasts of the PV and wind turbine power generation.
-The parking slot usage and the real-time charging price will be sent automatically to users after subscribing Optimal Usage of Parking Slots by Considering Energy Costs VAS.
+The parking slot usage and the real-time charging price will be sent automatically to users after subscribing the Vacant parking slot and charging price notifications service VAS.

 Adapter serves as the interface between VICINITY and LabVIEW enabling to use all required interaction patterns.